andy-polhill/angular-casino-lights/README.md

 #Casino Lights

-*
 **10/02/2015**
-I am currently in the process of migrating this component into an Angular directive.
+*I am currently in the process of migrating this component into an Angular directive.
-It is currently in alpha state.
+It is currently in alpha state.*
-*

 Flashing "casino" style lights implemented in Angular.

-Check out the examples [thatguynamedandy.github.com/angular-casino-lights](http://thatguynamedandy.github.com/angular-casino-lights)

 ##Installation